-The extra space makes for a wonderful Shavasana at the end of your practise as well : )
+The extra space makes for a wonderful Shavasana at the end of your practice as well : )

 - Supportive & Cushioned

 At 4.2mm thick, it provides plenty of support and cushioning for those ‘hips-digging-into-the-ground’ poses like Bow Pose, yet it is firm enough to comfortably go into a headstand without being on an unstable surface.

 The bag the mat comes with is small and only fits the mat in, so I have opted for a bigger yoga bag as I like to pack a blanket and some yoga blocks alongside my mat.

 There are some days where I cannot take my Liforme mat to class because I am away from home or on holiday.
 These are the days when I realise how remarkable it is.
 I use a mat provided in the class and end up back where I used to be, slipping and sliding around on a lower quality mat, unable to hold poses due to a sweaty

 £100 is a lot of money, but it has added so much value to my life; it has improved my yoga practise tenfold, allowing me to hold poses for longer, explore deeper poses and have the confidence to increase my asana repertoire.

 If sweaty hands and feet affect your practice, get involved with a Liforme!